anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 ## Add an MDM push certificate
 An Apple MDM push certificate sets up a secure connection between your Intune and Apple School Manager account.
 When connected, Intune can continually sync and manage your Apple devices and apps.

-1. Sign in to the Intune for Education Portal.
+1. Sign in to Intune for Education.
-2. Select **Tenant settings**.
+2. Go to **Tenant settings** > **MDM push certificate**.
-3. Select **MDM push certificate** > **Create certificate**.
+3. Select **Create certificate**.
+4. Follow the onscreen instructions:
+    1. Select **Download** to save the certificate signing request file from Intune.
-4. Follow the onscreen instructions on the **Create MDM Push Certificate** page.
-You'll need to visit the Apple Push Certificates portal to create an MDM push certificate.
-Sign in to the Apple Push Certificates portal with your school's Apple ID, not your personal one.
-After you download the certificate file from Apple, return to Intune for Education to complete the remaining fields on this page.
+    2. Sign in to Apple Push Certificates Portal to create and download the push certificate.
+Use your school's Apple ID to sign in, not your personal one.
+    3. Return to the Intune for Education portal and enter the Apple ID you used to sign in to Apple School Manager.
+    4. Upload the Apple push certificate file.
 5. Select **Save** to create the certificate in Intune for Education.

 The push certificate expires every 365 days.
 The certificate is needed to connect Intune for Education to your Apple School Manager account, so [you'll need to renew it yearly](renew-ios-certificate-token.md).